AVL Trees: Rotations, Insertion, Deletion with C++ Example

 What are AVL Trees?

-AVL trees are binary search trees in which the difference between the height of the left and right subtree is either -1, 0, or +1.
+AVL Trees are binary search trees in which the height difference between the left and right subtree of every node is -1, 0, or +1.
+They are self-balancing BSTs that maintain logarithmic search time, named after inventors Adelson-Velsky and Landis (AVL).

 How does AVL Tree work?